alcf-lidar/alcf-lidar.github.io/_includes/installation.md

 ## Installation

-ALCF is written in Python and Fortran.
+The ALCF is written in Python and Fortran.
 Installation on Linux is recommended.
 Installation on other operating systems may be possible and planned in the future, but is not described here at the moment.